 Nigeria’s national power grid has collapsed 105 times in the last 10 years, raising concerns over the effectiveness of the $4.36 billion in loans obtained from the World Bank to stabilise the electricity sector.

-Between 2015 and 2023, the grid experienced 93 collapses under former President Muhammadu Buhari’s administration.
+Between 2015 and 2023, the national grid experienced 93 collapses under former President Muhammadu Buhari’s administration.
 Under President Bola Tinubu’s government, 12 more collapses have occurred, including three in just one week in October 2024.

 The Nigerian Electricity Regulatory Commission (NERC) attributes these collapses to imbalances between power demand and supply, which result in shutdowns of generation units.
 Despite ongoing projects, much of the funding remains undisbursed, with $2.96 billion still locked in loans aimed at infrastructure upgrades and renewable energy initiatives.